 According to the lead author of the study, professor at Lund University Diabetes Center and the University of Gothenburg, Andres Rosengren, broccoli is highly beneficial.
 It may be useful because it does not have any side effects and because you can easily make a shake or drink from broccoli.

 Also, the complex sulforaphane is present in other vegetables such as cabbage and Brussels sprouts which sounds promising for treating diabetes.

-Dr. Rosengren notes that for people with type 2 diabetes an essential therapy remains the lifestyle changes.
+Dr. Rosengren notes that for those with type 2 diabetes an essential therapy remains the lifestyle changes.
 That means healthy nutrition and a lot of physical activity.

-Many people have managed to reverse type 2 diabetes by avoiding processed foods and refined sugars, eating healthy food, getting sunshine on a regular basis and exercising.
+Many people successfully manage type 2 diabetes by avoiding processed foods and refined sugars, eating healthy food, getting sunshine on a regular basis, and exercising.

-The Centers for Disease Control i.e. CDC predicts that 1 out of 3 people will have diabetes in their life.
+The Centers for Disease Control i.e. CDC predicts that 1 out of 3 people will have this condition in their life.
 That is why safe treatments are urgent.
 It is positive when the researchers discover natural ways that can help alleviate this condition.